SoSly/RiverTale/docs/ideas.md

 - How to handle elevation changes without waterfalls (future scope)?
 - What happens when river elevation conflicts with terrain?

-> **CBN Resolution:** Elevation derives from distance-to-ocean measured in cells.
-Ocean cells have distance 0.
-Each upstream cell has distance = downstream neighbor's distance + 1.
-This count propagates via lazy recursion and is cached.
-Child cells in multi-pass generation inherit elevation context from their parent, with finer variation within the parent's baseline.
+> **CBN Resolution:** Elevation derives from distance-to-terminus measured in regions.
+Terminus regions (Body, Shore, Basin) have distance 0.
+Each upstream region has distance = downstream neighbor's distance + 1.
+This is computed deterministically on demand.
 See `docs/features/rivers/Cell-based Networks.md`.

 ## Meandering